A $200 Linux Home Server, and the Honest Cost of Running One for Years

 What to Actually Run on This Thing

 Here’s the fun part.
-These are the services I’d recommend setting up first, roughly in order of “you’ll use this immediately” to “you’ll be glad you have it.”
+These are the services I’d put on a fresh Linux home server first, roughly in order of “you’ll use this immediately” to “you’ll be glad you have it.”

 Jellyfin (Media Streaming)